 Many with people with rheumatoid arthritis are familiar with stiff joints in the morning.
 But what causes this morning stiffness, and how can people get rid of it?

 Morning stiffness is a widespread problem among those with RA.
-According to a 2014 review of two studies, between 79 and 89 percent of people with active RA experienced morning stiffness.
+According to a

 The report also noted that morning stiffness affected between 44 and 80 percent of people who were not experiencing an active RA flare.